Visa and Residence Title

 For citizens of Ukraine who arrived in Germany after 1 April 2025, there have been changes in German law regarding social benefits and legal status.
 Ukrainian asylum seekers will now be responsible for providing assistance in accordance with the Asylum Act (Asylgesetz), such as the BAMF (Federal Office for Migration and Refugees), employment centres (Bundesagentur für Arbeit), or social services.

-A residence permit regulates the stay of foreigners in Germany.
-Applications for a long-term residence permit are submitted, as is registration, to the relevant foreign nationals’ office (Ausländerbehörde).
-Ukrainians who move to Germany due to military action can obtain a residence permit for temporary protection under § 24 AufenthG.
+Applications for a long-term residence permit are submitted to the relevant foreign nationals’ office (Ausländerbehörde).
+Ukrainians who move to Germany due to the war can obtain a residence permit for temporary protection under § 24 AufenthG.

 Please note that refugees from Ukraine have different options when applying for a residence permit.
 These vary depending on which country you are a citizen of, what activities you can engage in with these residence permits, and what social services you can access.